amir-hojjati/BuildingAPI/README.md

 Swagger UI (+ documentation and OpenAPI specs) is available at [https://buildingapi-0jnu.onrender.com/docs](https://buildingapi-0jnu.onrender.com/docs), which is useful for testing the API through a UI.

+The API is redeployed whenever there is a new push to main branch.

-This is a free instance, and will spin down after a period of inactivity, which can delay initial requests by 50 seconds or more.
+***Important note***: This is a free instance, and will spin down after a period of inactivity, which can delay initial requests by **50 seconds** or more.
 The database instance will also be suspended after 3 days of inactivity (and will be deleted after 30 days) and may need reactivation (but it's free!
 Contact me it it's been suspended.).

 ### API Endpoints

-POST /create-project: Creates a new project with the provided building limits (Geojson, required) and height plateus (Geojson, required), calculates the splits, and stores everything.
+***POST /create-project***: Creates a new project with the provided building limits (Geojson, required) and height plateus (Geojson, required), calculates the splits, and stores everything.
 Every project automatically starts with version 1.
 Use the contents of "sample.json" as input to quickly test it.
 After that, the result of "GET /building-limits/" or "GET /height-plateaus" or their combination can be directly used as input to "PUT /update-project".

-PUT /update-project: Update an existing project with a new building limit or new height plateaus, or both.
+***PUT /update-project***: Update an existing project with a new building limit or new height plateaus, or both.
 Normally, the user needs to choose a project, and fetch the existing version of height_plateaus and building_limits for that project using GET /building-limits or GET /height-plateaus (that include a version number), make modification to either of them or to both, and send back the modified entity to the endpoint (version will be incremented automatically, so no need to change it).

-DELETE /delete-project: Delete a project and all its data.
+***DELETE /delete-project***: Delete a project and all its data.

-GET /building-limits/{project_id}: Retrieve versioned building limits for a project.
+***GET /building-limits/{project_id}***: Retrieve versioned building limits for a project.

-GET /height-plateaus/{project_id}: Retrieve versioned height plateaus for a project.
+***GET /height-plateaus/{project_id}***: Retrieve versioned height plateaus for a project.

-GET /split-building-limits/{project_id}: Retrieve split building limits for a project.
+***GET /split-building-limits/{project_id}***: Retrieve split building limits for a project.

 ### Assumptions